USF-HII/usf-hii.github.io/pages/hii-rc/overview.md

 - `hii-test` - Small test partition to develop and test batch jobs

-- `hii-interactive` - Small partition allocated to provide an interactive shell on a compute node for quick-feedback development.
+- `hii-interactive` - Small partition providing compute node shells for quick, interactive feedback.

 #### Filesystems

-Each external analytical partner will have the following directories allocated to them:
+Each user will have the following directories allocated to them:

 - `/home/<fi>/<netid>` - Home directory for an individual's own work (e.g. `/home/j/jsmith`).